 The Frasier episode "Matchmaker" subverts this by having Frasier discussing the same things he always does (music, clothing) with a man he doesn't know to be gay who assumes that he (Frasier) is hitting on him.

-The X-Files does this a few times with Agent Mulder shown watching what sounds like a porn video, only to be revealed as either a legitimate FBI surveillance tape or "World's Worst Swarms" about someone being attacked by bees.
+The X-Files: Fight the Future does this a few times with Agent Mulder shown watching what sounds like a porn video, only to be revealed as either a legitimate FBI surveillance tape or "World's Worst Swarms" about someone being attacked by bees.

-Lampshaded on the Saturday Night Live sketch about "Schweddy Balls."
-The audience can see that the two radio hosts are actually eating chocolate malt balls, but the unseen radio listeners would be getting all the unconscious innuendo.
+Invoked by the recurring Saturday Night Live sketch "Delicious Dish", which features a boring, cooking-related radio show.
+In the most infamous instance, the "Schweddy Balls" sketch, the audience can see that the two radio hosts are actually eating Pete Schweddy's chocolate malt balls, but the unseen radio listeners would be getting all the unconscious innuendo.

 Further pointed out in their sequel sketch about Pete Schweddy's new product: hot dogs (called wieners constantly).
 A breathless phone pervert actually called the show to ask about Pete's wiener.
 Obviously, Pete cluelessly played along.

 And later in the Betty White episode, they do another one of these where they talk to an old lady who owns a bakery and came on the show to talk about muffins of various kinds.

 House did it in episode 4-12, "Don't Ever Change", when Roz needed an ultrasound.
 House asked Thirteen, "You do it both ways, don't you?", and after Thirteen took it the wrong way, he stated he was talking about two different ways to do the ultrasound.